Arshdeep00001/ultimate-shell-scripting-linux-guide/07-process-management/README.md

 ## Index of Commands Covered

 ### Viewing Processes
-- `ps aux` – View all running processes (it also shows CPU and Memory utilisation) Output :- User - who initiates/triggers the process.
+- `ps aux` – View all running processes (it also shows CPU and Memory utilisation).
+Output :- User - who initiates/triggers the process.
 PID - every process has a unique Process ID, to identify the process and take any action on it.
 %CPU - CPU utilisation